ViperSLM/docker-mingw-w64/README.md

-# MinGW-W64 Docker Image
+# MinGW-W64 Docker Image (Dual Architectures)

-Builds [mingw-w64][] toolchain in docker for targeting 64-bit Windows from Ubuntu 20.04.
+This Docker image builds a [mingw-w64][] toolchain which can target either 32-bit or 64-bit Window via Ubuntu 20.04 (64-bit toolchain not implemented yet!)

-This docker image contains the following software built from source:
+The following software is built from source:
 * [pkg-config][] v0.29.2
 * [cmake][] v3.21.3
 * [binutils][] v2.37
 * [mingw-w64][] v9.0.0
 * [gcc][] v11.2.0
-* [nasm][] v2.15.05

 Extra binaries:

-* extra Ubuntu packages: `wget`, `patch`, `bison`, `flex`, `yasm`, `make`, `ninja`, `meson`, `zip`, `vim`, `nano`, `dos2unix`.
+* extra Ubuntu packages: `wget`, `patch`, `bison`, `flex`, `yasm`, `make`, `ninja`, `meson`, `zip`, `dos2unix`.
-* [nvcc][] v11.4.2

-Custom built binaries are installed into `/usr/local` prefix. [pkg-config][] will look for packages in `/mingw` prefix. `nvcc` is available in `/usr/local/cuda/bin` folder.
+Binaries that are custom built are installed into '/usr/local' which will have a prefix associated with it (i686-w64-mingw32 for 32-bit, x86_64-w64-mingw32 for 64-bit)
+This image also contains [pkg-config][] specifically compiled for both toolchains (prefixed) which looks for packages in either toolchain's root folder.

 # Building
 To build this docker image, type in the following command while inside the repository:

-    docker build -t mingw-w64 .
+    docker build -t [Image name] .

-This works on a Linux system with Docker already installed, or a Windows 10 system running Docker Desktop.
+Append [Image name] with a name you want to choose for the image. (e.g. mingw)

-# Using
+# Usage

-The `sources.list` inside the repo uses a mirror located in Australia.
-You may substitute this with your own sources.list file if you wish.

-If you prefer to use the default ubuntu mirror, simply remove the following line from the Dockerfile `(Line 18)`:
-`COPY sources.list /etc/apt/sources.list`

-To start a new container with this image, type in the following:

-    docker run -d -ti --name [Container name] mingw-w64

-You can choose whether if you want the new container to have a name or not.
-Simply omit `--name` from the command line if you don't want to name the container.

-For executing shell scripts, makefiles or other build scripts, you can type in the following:
+There are many ways on how you can use this Docker image.
+You can use it to directly execute gcc/g++ or make, etc to cross-compile applications

-    docker run --rm -ti -v `pwd`:/mnt mingw-w64 ./build.sh
+Example: `docker run -ti --rm -v '${PWD}:/mnt' [Image] i686-w64-mingw32-gcc test.c`

-Replace the `./build.sh` with your build/shell script

 For builds that use autotools, add the following arguments: